imccart/Medicare-Advantage/README.md

 1. [Service Area Files](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/MCRAdvPartDEnrolData/MA-Contract-Service-Area-by-State-County.html)

-   The MA Contract Service Area files provide a list contracts and the counties in which the contracts are approved to operate.
+   The MA Contract Service Area files provide a list of contracts and the counties in which the contracts are approved to operate.
 The files are available monthly.
 I typically use the January files to identify the set of contracts approved as of the start of the calendar year.